Integumentary system

-The integumentary system is the set of organs forming the outermost layer of an animal's body.
-It comprises the skin and its appendages, which act as a physical barrier between the external environment and the internal environment that it serves to protect and maintain the body of the animal.
-Mainly it is the body's outer skin.
+The integumentary system is the set of organs forming the outermost layer of an animal's body, comprising the skin, hair, scales, feathers, hooves, claws, and nails.
+It acts as a protective physical barrier between the external environment and the internal environment.
+Additionally, it maintains water balance, protects the deeper tissues, excretes waste, regulates body temperature, and contains the sensory receptors that detect pain, sensation, pressure, and temperature.

-The integumentary system includes hair, scales, feathers, hooves, and nails.
-It has a variety of additional functions: it may serve to maintain water balance, protect the deeper tissues, excrete wastes, and regulate body temperature, and is the attachment site for sensory receptors which detect pain, sensation, pressure, and temperature.
+The skin (integument) is a composite organ, made up of at least two major layers of tissue: the outermost epidermis and the inner dermis, which are separated by a basement membrane (comprising basal lamina and reticular lamina).
+The epidermis comprises five layers: the stratum corneum, stratum granulosum, stratum spinosum and stratum basale.
+Where the skin is thicker, such as in the palms and soles, there is an extra layer of skin between the stratum corneum and the stratum granulosum known as the stratum lucidum.
+The dermis comprises two sections, the papillary and reticular layers, and contains connective tissues, blood vessels, glands, follicles, hair roots, sensory nerve endings, and muscular tissue.
+Between the integument and the deep body musculature there is a transitional subcutaneous zone, the hypodermis.

 Structure

 Skin

 The skin is one of the largest organs of the body.
 In humans, it accounts for about 12 to 15 percent of total body weight and covers 1.5 to 2 m2 of surface area.

 The skin (integument) is a composite organ, made up of at least two major layers of tissue: the epidermis and the dermis.
 The epidermis is the outermost layer, providing the initial barrier to the external environment.
 It is separated from the dermis by the basement membrane (basal lamina and reticular lamina).
 The epidermis contains melanocytes and gives color to the skin.
 The deepest layer of the epidermis also contains nerve endings.
-Beneath this, the dermis comprises two sections, the papillary and reticular layers, and contains connective tissues, vessels, glands, follicles, hair roots, sensory nerve endings, and muscular tissue.
+Beneath this, the dermis comprises two sections, the papillary and reticular layers, and contains connective tissues, blood vessels, glands, follicles, hair roots, sensory nerve endings, and muscular tissue.

 Between the integument and the deep body musculature there is a transitional subcutaneous zone made up of very loose connective and adipose tissue, the hypodermis.
 Substantial collagen bundles anchor the dermis to the hypodermis in a way that permits most areas of the skin to move freely over the deeper tissue layers.